invaderrrzim/invaderrrzim/README.md

 ### **ETC:**<br/>
 you can go to my [straw page](https://invdrrrzim.straw.page) for more info!<br/>
 i'm not on pony.town often; usually on it w/ friends!<br/>
-idk what else i'm just radically awkward heh
+idk what else i'm just radically awkward heh<br/>
 \
 ![image](https://github.com/user-attachments/assets/085e33cf-cf7f-4a3c-8592-47b226583936)